 - Lack of traffic violation

 - Improper training or handling of drug-sniffing dogs

 Whether you are a college student, military personnel, or a visitor to our state, we can provide customized and vigorous advocacy to challenge your drug charge.
 We do everything in our power to fight your charges.

 Contact a Lincoln Drug Attorney Today

-Berry Law: Criminal Defense and Personal Injury Lawyers has a long history of fighting for others in the courtroom and beyond.
+Berry Law has a long history of fighting for others in the courtroom and beyond.
 Whether the police charged you with possession, trafficking, conspiracy, or any other drug crime, we can provide tenacious and forceful legal counsel.
 Call our office today to request a confidential consultation with one of our experienced Lincoln drug lawyers.